prescottprue/redux-firestore/README.md

 store.firestore.unsetListener({ collection: 'cities' }),
 // of for any number of listeners at once : store.firestore.unsetListeners([query1Options, query2Options]),
-// query1Options as in { collection: 'cities' } for example
+// here query1Options as in { collection: 'cities' } for example
 ```

 #### Query Options